DamienTicer/savr/README.md

 ---

 ### 4. Configure Environment Variables
-Create a `.env` file in the `backend` directory with the following variables:
+Enzure the `.env` file in the project directory has the following variables:

 ```env
 DB_HOST=localhost